brownjohnf/foodsec/README.markdown

     $ bundle exec rake db:migrate
     $ foreman start

-For production, you'll need to add the Mailgun addon to your app, and set all the config vars found in prod_env.rb.sample.
+For production, you'll need to add the Mailgun addon to your app, and set all the config vars found in `config/initializers/dev_env.rb.sample` for your heroku environment.

 # Theory